Pow-Sys Güç Sistemleri logoPow-Sys Güç Sistemleri

 Why transformer maintenance is necessary

 Transformer maintenance is required to keep the ageing insulation system, loosening connection points and transformer oil losing its properties under control against heating-cooling cycles, short circuits, impulse voltages, mechanical stresses and environmental effects.
 If regular maintenance and routine tests are not performed, serious risks such as internal faults, dielectric breakdown of oil, busbar and terminal burns, circuit breaker trips and even fire may occur.
 Therefore, electrical transformer maintenance is an inseparable part of periodic inspection obligations under Law No. 6331 and the Regulation on Health and Safety Conditions in the Use of Work Equipment.
-For related context, see Bursa Grounding Measurement and Report.
+For related context, see Bursa Periodic Inspection and Examination Service.

 Site survey and existing condition assessment

 We begin with a site survey and existing condition assessment.
 Transformer type (oil-immersed or dry-type), rating, voltage level, brand, age, connected MV switchgear arrangement, protection-measurement relays, cable supplies and previous transformer maintenance and test reports are reviewed.
 When required, factory routine tests and previous acceptance tests are also reviewed, the scope of electrical tests to be applied in the field is clarified and a maintenance program suitable for outage windows is prepared.
-For related context, see Bursa High Voltage (HV) and Medium Voltage (MV) Services.
+For related context, see Bursa Electrical Installation Periodic Inspection.

 Electrical transformer tests